pesho-ivanov/martinus.github.io/_drafts/2022-08-27-hashmap-bench-01.md

 ### <a name="gtl__btree_map" /> gtl::btree_map [↑](#table)

 Containers from greg's template library.
 This is actually not a hashmap at all, but it is an ordered container much like `std::map`.
+They store multiple elements per node which should make them faster because it is a more cache-friendly layout.
 I added this one to see if it is possible if non-hashmap implementations could compete in this benchmark.

 The Good
 : Memory usage is excellent, this container has the lowest memory usage of all.
 Insert & erase are of medium speed.